andesni/Basketball-Scoreboard/README.md

 # Basketball-Scoreboard
-a program to help calculate the scores of the home and gues team in a Basketball Game
+a program to help calculate the scores of the home and guest team in a Basketball Game